 Everything you need for creating a strategic plan and seamlessly executing that plan is all in one place.
 The process starts with organizing your planning meeting, and you can set up all your logistics, invite the team, plan an agenda, and assign pre-work all in our Planning Meetings tool.
-Set up the meeting with the dates and times, location (or virtual meeting link), success for the meeting, and the participants list.
+Set up the meeting with the dates and times, location (or virtual meeting link), success for the meeting, and the participants' list.
 Download the meeting to your calendar, and keep all the tasks, comments, notes, and attachments for the planning session in one spot.

-If you want to run a great session without a ton of heavy lifting, you can use our Best Practice Agenda & Slides that have everything you need to create a plan with your team.
+If you want to run a great session without a ton of heavy lifting, you can use our Best Practice Agenda & Slides which have everything you need to create a plan with your team.
 You can also build a custom agenda and include attachments for other slides or materials you might need.

 Start with the Vision:

 Set the stage for a great year by painting a picture of success.
 Identify your year's main thing or theme to get everyone laser-focused and aligned around the most important thing you need to accomplish as a company.
 In Rhythm, you can share your theme and how you'll measure success, and give that extra motivation by planning a reward or celebration for when you hit that goal.